 UBER has grown to be part of Canada’s transportation landscape.
 Many Canadians are either earning their income primarily as UBER drivers, or are supplementing their income by driving when not otherwise working.
 UBER has caused a disruption in the taxi industry by providing a very large pool of potential transportation providers that are easy to access and drive a variety of vehicle.
 So, with UBER likely here to stay, and more “sharing economy” disruptors likely to appear and dominate, what are the tax consequences of being an Uber driver?
+And what are the uber driver tax tips to save money.
 Given that taxi drivers have to register for HST/GST and remit this, and (of course) pay tax on their incomes, how are UBER driver’s treated by the tax man?

 Almost all UBER drivers are in business, meaning that their earnings are business income.
 This means that Uber drivers have to report their revenues and get to deduct their expenses come tax time, and they have to pay tax on their profits.
 The CRA also required Form T2125 to be included with the Uber driver’s tax return.
 What is less well known is that Uber drivers also have GST/HST obligations.